Lower Salmon All To Ourselves

 If you haven’t been on that lower Salmon stretch, I’ll just say that you can believe the hype.
 No dams, so the water is clear – excepting right now when spring runoff adds dirt and sand particles into the mix.
 But that’s a good thing, in the form of big white sandy beaches for deluxe campsites.
 You float through impressive canyons and my personal favorite thing to behold are the columnar basalt displays, which appear to be gigantic honeycombed rock crystals lining the shore in places.

 Also interesting is the The Slide.
 It’s a Jekyll and Hyde river feature.
 Normally it’s nothing.
 A monster rock slide deposited a big, big pile of big, big boulders on the left side of the river.
 At low water, you wouldn’t even know it’s got a reputation as a rapid at all.
 You just bob through on gentle waves.
 In big water, though, say over 20,000 cfs, you’ll know.
 That pile of rocks shoves the river hard right and slams it into the opposite rock wall.
 In the mid-20s to 30,000 and up flows, you just don’t do it.
 Because you can’t.
-So my ears perked up as we floated toward the Slide and I could hear it a good long way up the canyon.
-I knew well the river wasn’t running anywhere near the 20-thousand danger zone.
+So my ears perked up as we floated toward the Slide and I could hear it a good long way up the canyon..
+I knew well the whitewater rafting water levels weren’t running anywhere near the 20-thousand danger zone.
 But still.
 I thought maybe I should take a sip of the hot chocolate and spiced rum concoction that my trusty crew, Lauren and Alison, had made to take the nip off the weather.
 Maybe two sips.
 Just in case I got thirsty in the next few minutes.

 And it was nothing to be concerned about, the Slide at 12,000 cfs.
 Just a fun ride down a little wave train.
 So I took another sip to celebrate.